-Interferometry with matter waves nearly dates back to the first ages of quantum mechanics as the concept of matter waves played a key role in the development of the quantum theory, following the theoretical work of de Broglie in 1924 and the ensuing experiments of Davisson, Germer and Thomson with electron beams.
-Since then, performing interference experiments with various types of matter-waves has driven the efforts of several communities working with electrons, neutrons, atoms, molecules, or anti-matter.
-The field of atom interferometry has developed rapidly with the advancement of atomic physics, which offers a high level of control and reliability to the experimental physicist.
+Interferometry with matter waves nearly dates back to the first ages of quantum mechanics as the concept of matter waves played a key role in the development of the quantum theory, following the theoretical work of de Broglie in 1924 and the ensuing experiments of

+Davisson, Germer, and Thomson with electron beams.
+Since then, performing interference experiments with various types of matterwaves has driven the efforts of several communities working with electrons, neutrons, atoms, molecules, or anti-matter.
+The field of atom interferometry (AI) has developed rapidly with the advancement of atomic physics, which offers a high level of control and reliability to the experimental physicist.
 This degree of control has become even more impressive since the advent of laser cooling techniques in the 1980s, which enhance the wave nature of atoms by increasing their coherence length.

-Since pioneering experiments in 1991^{1-5} , the field of atom interferometry has constantly grown, with an acceleration in the last 10 years.
+Since pioneering experiments in 1991,^{1-5} the field of atom interferometry has constantly grown, with an acceleration in the last 10 years.
 Cold-atom inertial sensors based on light-pulse atom interferometry have reached sensitivity and accuracy levels competing with or beating inertial sensors based on different technologies.
 Such sensors cover various applications ranging from geophysics and inertial sensing to metrology and tests of fundamental physics.
-Addressing these applications requires to constantly push further the performances of quantum sensors a) Electronic mail: remi.geiger@obspm.fr the research focuses on three main aspects:
+Addressing these applications requires constantly pushing further the performances of quantum sensors.

-As of 2020, about 50 research groups worldwide are actively developing atom interferometers for different applications, and investigating techniques to improve the performances of cold-atom inertial sensors.
-Currently,
+As of 2020, about 50 research groups worldwide are actively developing atom interferometers for different applications and investigating techniques to improve the performances of cold-atom inertial sensors.
+Currently, the research focuses on three main aspects:

-- pushing the performances of current sensors; - 2. identifying new sensor architectures or generic techniques that can bring performance improvement or simplified architectures: - 3. using atom interferometers for various fundamental and/or field applications.
+- (1) pushing the performances of current sensors; - identifying new sensor architectures or generic techniques that can bring performance improvement or simplified architectures; - (3) using atom interferometers for various fundamental and/or field applications.

-Improving the performances of atom inertial sensors covers different aspects: their sensitivity, but also their stability, accuracy, dynamic range, compactness, transportability, ease-of-use and cost.
+Improving the performances of atom inertial sensors covers different aspects: their sensitivity, but also their stability, accuracy, dynamic range, compactness, transportability, ease-of-use, and cost.
 While the first 20 years of research were essentially focused on sensitivity improvements and tests of fundamental physics in laboratory environments, more projects have started to address field applications.
-In particular, this is the case for inertial guidance, which requires at the same time high levels of stability, wide dynamic ranges and high sampling frequencies, compactness and robustness.
-For this field of application though, cold-atom sensors are not yet mature enough to compete with other technologies in all these aspects (e.g. ring laser gyroscopes for navigation).
+In particular, this is the case for inertial guidance, which requires at the same time high levels of stability, wide dynamic ranges and high sampling frequencies, compactness, and robustness.
+For this field of application though, cold-atom sensors are not yet mature enough to compete with other technologies in all these aspects [e.g., ring laser gyroscopes (RLG) for navigation].
 In that sense, the course for greater performance is, for example, at the core of the Quantum Sensors and Metrology pillar of the several quantum technology programs over the world.